IASB Update for Members from August 7: Read an update from Executive Director Lisa Bartusek regarding IASB efforts on Return-to-Learn requirements.

 School Finance Resources

-Fiscal Friday Webinar Series on COVID-19—Register for upcoming webinars
+Fiscal Friday Webinar Series on COVID-19—Watch recorded webinars

 offered on topics ranging from CARES Act Funds, sales tax revenue and bond issues, the state budget, cash management, financial forecasting, and collective bargaining.
 These webinars are complimentary for members and presented by IASB and statewide experts.